bernatferragut/CCT/Introductions/Scratch.md

 ## How to move in Scratch?

 **Learning Objectives:**
-* Familiarity with the Scratch environment
+* Devlop familiarity with the Scratch environment
 * Learn how to move using a centric system (like a GPS)
 * Learn how to move using the cartesian system (X/Y coordinates)